TheRenegadeCoder/sample-programs-website/docs/projects/selection-sort/algol68/index.md

 # Do selection sort and show results #
 selection sort(values);
 show list values(values)

 ```

 {% endraw %}

-[Selection Sort](https://sampleprograms.io/projects/selection-sort) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Selection Sort in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 01 2023 12:37:22.
-The solution was first committed on Jan 29 2023 21:27:48.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution